Dustyroom/ai-toolbox-doc/index.md

     btn_class: "btn--primary"
   - image_path: /assets/images/landing/landing_icon_moderation.svg
     title: "Moderate user-generated content"
-    excerpt: 'Filter out bad words and inappropriate content from user-generated text in your project.'
+    excerpt: 'Filter out bad words and inappropriate content from user-generated text in your project.
+Dictionaries are good but AI is much more flexible and context-aware.'
     url: "/moderation/"
     btn_label: "Read More"
     btn_class: "btn--primary"